joelandman/nyble/README.md

 ### Build variables

 Several important variables used for the build are
 * DISTRO : which distribution you will use as the base of your image.
-Current choices are debian9, debian10, ubuntu18.04, ubuntu20.04, and centos7.
-Centos8 is in process.
+Current choices are debian12, debian11, ubuntu18.04, ubuntu20.04, ubuntu22.04, Rocky9.
+Rocky8 is in process.

 * TARGET : top level scratch directory for building the image.
 Defaults to ```/mnt/root```.

 * NYBLE_KERNEL : 0 or 1, with 0 indicating that the build should use the distro
 provided default kernel.
 This does mean you can build these images to be almost entirely based upon the distro itself, with minor modifications to some of the startup scripts.
 These modifications are necessary to run as a ramdisk booted OS.
 The system will not likely function without them.

 ### Build configuration outside of variables